County Road 854 (Miami-Dade County, Florida): Route description

 For most of the route, County Road 854 is within two miles south of Miami-Dade County’s boundary with Broward County and adjacent to Snake Creek Canal.
-A reversible lane setup is in place between SR 817 and US 441 to serve Sun Life Stadium traffic.
+A reversible lane setup is in place between SR 817 and US 441, serving Hard Rock Stadium.

-The 1.0-mile-long stretch along Sun Life Stadium notwithstanding, CR 854 snakes through suburban residential developments with the occasional shopping center along the way.
+The 1.0-mile-long stretch alongside Hard Rock Stadium notwithstanding, CR 854 snakes through suburban residential developments with the occasional shopping center along the way.
 The former State Road is often used as an alternative to the Homestead Extension of Florida's Turnpike (SR 821) and the Palmetto Expressway (SR 826), when traffic is heavy or blocked on the expressways.

 Beyond the western terminus of CR 854, Northwest 202nd Street travels west as a divided road, intersecting with Flamingo Road.
 To the west, the road extends an additional 1.5 mi to its end in a residential division next to the Homestead Extension of Florida’s Turnpike.